eze2900/meme-dealer/README.md

 # meme-dealer

-This is a TEST project for HTML and GIT usage
+This is a TEST project for GIT usage